 4. Plant milk production has a much lower environmental impact compared to dairy milk in terms of greenhouse gas emissions, water usage, and land use

-5. Plant milks are suitable for vegan and plant-based diets that avoid animal products
+5. Plant milks suit vegan and plant-based diets that avoid animal products.

 However, consuming plant based milk has drawbacks that you may not be aware of.

-During the manufacturing process that involves, soaking, grinding, filtering and straining of the plant based ingredients, various additives and ingredients may be added to the plant milk to improve texture, taste, shelf-life, and nutritional profile:
+During the manufacturing process, which involves soaking, grinding, filtering, and straining plant-based ingredients, producers may add various additives and ingredients to plant milk to improve texture, taste, shelf-life, and nutritional profile:

 • Added sugars: Cane sugar, evaporated cane juice, brown rice syrup etc. are added to improve sweetness and flavor.
 [1,11,15]